Hand-drawn animation film

 Eye Film Player - Eye Filmmuseum

-...In her hand-drawn animated film All the Dreams We Dream (2017-2020), the artist draws on childhood memories of travelling through the famine-ridden steppes that she has discovered in rare memoirs referencing the famine.
+..In her hand-drawn animated film All the Dreams We Dream (2017-2020), the artist draws on childhood memories of travelling through the famine-ridden steppes that she has discovered in rare memoirs referencing the famine.
 Making drawings from their words exposes the artist herself to the traumatic horror she is bringing into visibility.
-Evocatively animated, the film takes us too on a journey over the deserted steppes in snowy moonlight, entering emptied yurts to encounter shocking, almost indecipherable chimeras created by starvation, clothed now in the compassion of her aesthetic wit(h)nessing.
+Evocatively animated, the film takes us too on a journey over the deserted steppes in snowy moonlight, entering emptied yurts to encounter shocking, almost indecipherable chimaeras created by starvation, clothed now in the compassion of her aesthetic wit(h)nessing.

 Griselda Pollock, Medium and Memory, 2023

-Selected drawings made for the film, charcoal on paper, 2017 - 2020
+Drawings for the animation film, charcoal on paper, 2017 - 2020